So Canada's MS Society is now backing research for CCSVI, now it is time for the US to follow suite!

 So this doctor Zamboni theorizes that once blood reaches the brain it gets "trapped" or "back-lashed" because of the malformed vein.
 This leaves iron and other toxic deposits on the brain, actually causing the brain/nerve damage.
 This is a potential weakening factor in the blood-brain barrier.

-"The report on the CCSVI meeting.
+Here is a quote I found that I agree with: "The report on the CCSVI meeting.
 They are 500 for 500 in Italy and both Stanford and Buffalo have confirmed that every MS patient they have examined has CCSVI.
 We can now say without any reasonable doubt that MS is primarily a vascular disease and secondarily an autoimmune disease.
 Any reasonable treatment for MS must address BOTH the vascular component and the autoimmune component.
 The great value and success of the nutritional strategies are because they treat both components."

-"I agree, to a certain point.
+In response to that post, someone left this comment: "I agree, to a certain point.
 Jeff was stable and in "remission" on the swank diet and the endothelial health program I devised for him with the input of Dr. John Cooke of Stanford.
 However, even after living a low fat, healthy and active lifestyle with plenty of vitamin D, antioxidants, and proteolytic enzymes...he still had two closed internal jugular veins, and reflux of damaging blood into his brain.
 He has most likely had this his whole life.
 He felt almost an immediate relief of fatigue and heat intolerance after the stents were put in, and four months later, he continues to heal.
 Less bladder urgency, less spasms, much better sleep, much clearer head.
 He will continue to remain on his program (just as a heart attack or stroke victim should)....but his stenosis would not have gone away on its own, I'm afraid to say.
 Diet, exercise, nutrition, etc can help keep blood moving, but it appears (in all the cases we've seen so far) only endovascular surgery can remove a stenosis. cheer"

-due to genetics or embryonic problems.
+I agree with both of these statements.
+These malformed veins were formed in embryo, whether due to genetics or embryonic problems.
 I feel that proper diet is essential to lessen these "back washes" of blood, but possibly no amount of nutrition can fix a birth defect, a stent could be the best bet for stopping future reflux.

 So here are some of the questions that have left me a little baffled that have been potentially answered by CCSVI (again I will state that all of these things are my opinion and interpretation):